Named Entity Recognition (NER)

 Manchester City (Organization) won the Premier League Trophy whereas in the following sentence the organization is used differently.
 Manchester City (Location) was a Textile and industrial Powerhouse.

-Your NER model needs training data to conduct accurate entity extraction and classification.
+Your NER model needs training data to conduct accurate entity extraction and classifies named entities based on learned patterns.
 If you are training your model on Shakespearean English, needless to say, it won’t be able to decipher Instagram.
+NER models are evaluated by comparing their predictions to the ground truth annotations, which are the correct, manually labeled entities in the dataset.

 Different NER Approaches